Understanding the LCC Studio Pipeline

 The LCC Format

 PLY is the standard open format for 3DGS models and offers maximum compatibility with third-party tools.
-PLY files are 70 to 90% larger than equivalent LCC files for the same model.
+PLY files are 5 to 10 times larger than equivalent LCC files for the same model.
 Use PLY when the recipient uses software outside the XGRIDS ecosystem.

 Hardware Requirements